tinahalimi/CI_Project/README.md

-The project, "The Issue of Pattern Recognition in EEG Signals," focuses on classifying emotional responses elicited during the viewing of VR videos using EEG data.
-The experiment involved collecting EEG signals while participants watched VR videos containing positive, neural and negative content.
-Frequency and statistical features were extracted from the EEG signals using the Fisher method and evolutionary algorithms.
-Two types of neural network classifiers, Multi-Layer Perceptron (MLP) and Radial Basis Function (RBF) networks, were constructed and trained using cross-validation.
-This project aims to contribute insights into the application of machine learning in analyzing EEG signals and understanding human cognitive and emotional processes.

 # EEG Signal Classification with Feature Extraction and Neural Networks

 ## Overview
 This repository contains the code and report for my *Computational Intelligence* course project at Sharif University of Technology, supervised by Dr. Sepideh Hajipur.
+The project addresses the problem of **pattern recognition in EEG signals**, focusing on classifying emotional responses (positive, neutral, and negative) elicited while participants watched immersive VR videos.
-The project investigates how **feature extraction and feature selection** influence the performance of neural networks in classifying **EEG signals recorded during 3D VR video exposures**.

-The work integrates time- and frequency-domain analysis of EEG data with optimization-based feature selection, and compares the performance of **Multilayer Perceptron (MLP)** and **Radial Basis Function (RBF)** networks.
+The study explores how **feature extraction and selection** impact the performance of neural network classifiers, combining time- and frequency-domain analysis of EEG data with optimization-based feature selection.

 ---

 ## Objectives
-- To evaluate the impact of feature extraction and selection on EEG classification accuracy.
+- To classify EEG responses to VR stimuli into emotional categories.
-- To compare **Fisher Score** and **Particle Swarm Optimization (PSO)** for selecting discriminative features.
+- To apply **Fisher Score** and **Particle Swarm Optimization (PSO)** for selecting the most discriminative EEG features.
-- To benchmark the performance of **MLP** and **RBF** neural networks using the selected feature sets.
+- To evaluate and compare the performance of **Multilayer Perceptron (MLP)** and **Radial Basis Function (RBF)** neural networks using cross-validation.

 ---

 ## Methodology

-### Data and Features
+### Data Collection
-EEG signals were collected during exposure to immersive VR environments.
-From these signals, **2832 candidate features** were extracted across 59 channels, including:
+EEG signals were recorded from participants during the viewing of VR videos containing **positive, neutral, and negative content**.

+### Feature Extraction
+A wide range of features were extracted, including:
-- Time-domain features: variance, form factor, amplitude histograms.
+- **Time-domain features**: variance, amplitude histograms, and form factor.
-- Frequency-domain features: maximum, mean, and median frequencies, relative band energies.
+- **Frequency-domain features**: maximum, mean, and median frequencies, relative band energies.
-- Inter-channel correlations and statistical descriptors.
+- **Statistical and correlation-based features** across multiple channels.
+In total, **2832 features** were derived from 59 EEG channels.

 ### Feature Selection
-- **Fisher Score** was applied to rank features based on class separability, and the top 50 features were retained for baseline experiments.
+- **Fisher Score** was used for initial ranking of features based on class separability.
-- **Particle Swarm Optimization (PSO)** was then used to refine feature subsets, with Random Forest accuracy as the fitness function, balancing discriminative power and compactness.
+- **PSO (Particle Swarm Optimization)** was then applied to optimize feature subsets, using Random Forest accuracy as the fitness measure to refine and select the most relevant features.

-### Neural Network Models
+### Classification Models
-- **MLP (Multilayer Perceptron)**: trained with parameter tuning, Min–Max normalization, and 5-fold cross-validation.
+- **MLP (Multilayer Perceptron)**: trained with parameter tuning, normalization, and 5-fold cross-validation.
-- **RBF (Radial Basis Function)**: implemented using SVM with RBF kernel, also validated with 5-fold CV.
+- **RBF (Radial Basis Function)**: implemented with an SVM RBF kernel, also validated with 5-fold cross-validation.
-- Experiments compared performance with Fisher-only features versus Fisher+PSO-optimized subsets.
+- Classification results were compared across Fisher-only features and Fisher+PSO-optimized features.

 ---

 ## Results
-- **MLP consistently outperformed RBF** in classification accuracy and generalization.
+- **MLP networks achieved higher accuracy** than RBF across all feature sets.
-- **PSO-based feature selection** improved performance beyond Fisher-only selection.
+- **PSO-based feature selection** further improved classification accuracy and generalization compared to Fisher-only selection.
-- The study demonstrated the importance of combining careful feature engineering with optimization-driven feature selection in EEG classification tasks.
+- The results demonstrate the value of combining statistical feature extraction with evolutionary optimization for EEG-based emotion recognition.

 ---

 ## Repository Contents
-- `Project_data.mat`: EEG dataset used in experiments.
-- `MLP_RBF.ipynb`: Implementation of MLP and RBF models with Fisher-selected features.
-- `PSO_FeatureSelection.ipynb`: PSO-based feature optimization and comparison.
+- `project.ipynb`: Jupyter Notebook implementation of feature extraction, selection, and neural network classifiers.
-- `Report.pdf`: Full project report with methodology, theoretical background, and experimental results.
+- `report.pdf`: Full project report detailing theory, methodology, and results.